albium/fitness-analytics-dashboard/README.md

-# 🏋️ Fitness Training SQL Project
+# 🏋️ Fitness Analytics Dashboard (SQL + Power BI)

-## 📌 Overview
+## 📊 Project Overview

-This project simulates a fitness training business database to analyze customer activity, trainer performance, and overall engagement trends.
+This project simulates a fitness training business to analyze customer engagement, session behavior, and trainer workload using **SQL and Power BI**.

-The goal is to demonstrate real-world SQL skills used in data analysis, progressing from basic queries to advanced analytical techniques.
+The goal is to demonstrate end-to-end analytical skills — from data modeling and querying to visualization and business insights.

 ---